mumoshu/crossover/README.md

 ### In-Cluster Router/Load-Balancer

 Wanna add retries, circuit-breakers, tracing, metrics to your traffic?
-Deploy Envoy paired with `envoy-xds-configmap-loader` in front of your apps.
+Deploy Envoy paired with `crossover` in front of your apps.
 No need for service meshes from day 1.

 ## What's this?

-`envoy-xds-configmap-loader` is an init-container AND a sidecar for your Envoy proxy to use K8s ConfigMaps as xDS backend.
+`crossover` is an init-container AND a sidecar for your Envoy proxy to use K8s ConfigMaps as xDS backend.

 This works by loading kvs defined within specified configmap(s) and writing files assuming the key is the filename and the value is the content.

 You then point your Envoy to read xDS from the directory `/srv/runtime/*.yaml`.

-`envoy-xds-configmap-loader` writes files read from configmap(s) into the directory, triggers [symlink swap](https://www.envoyproxy.io/docs/envoy/latest/configuration/operations/runtime#updating-runtime-values-via-symbolic-link-swap) so that Envoy finally detects and applies changes.
+`crossover` writes files read from configmap(s) into the directory, triggers [symlink swap](https://www.envoyproxy.io/docs/envoy/latest/configuration/operations/runtime#updating-runtime-values-via-symbolic-link-swap) so that Envoy finally detects and applies changes.

  ## Why not use configmap volumes?